CIMH-Clinical-Psychology/HIIT-Sleep/README.md

 If you want to get a bit more familiar with Jupyter Notebooks first, there are many great tutorials on the internet, e.g. this [German tutorial](https://www.youtube.com/watch?v=1S4Cgtkxqhs) which is quite beginner friendly.

+### 3. Start the tutorial for analysing a single subject

 For now, using the Jupyter Notebook browser, open the tutorial file on your local computer with the name `1-basic-sleep-spindle-analysis.ipynb` that you downloaded from this website.
 There you will find instructions on how to perform a first, simple sleep spindle analysis on a single subject.